+Fig.~\ref{fig:ros_experiments} illustrates a representative cooperative behavior enabled by ORION: agent~1 reaches its target first (red trajectory) and then moves toward the vicinity of target~2 to share informative observations with agent~2.
+Upon completing this assistance, agent~1 returns to its own target instead of performing unnecessary exploration, highlighting adaptive cooperation enabled by the option-critic framework and the proposed dual-stage strategy.
 As shown in Fig.~\ref{fig: ros_curve}, ORION maintains real-time performance throughout the experiments: graph update remains below \SI{0.5}{s}, and network inference requires less than \SI{0.2}{s} (typically under \SI{0.1}{s}), despite the entire system being implemented in Python.
 We also report the evolution of prior utility, defined as the number of sampled nodes along the boundary between confirmed free space and uncertain obstacles.
 The prior utility stabilizes after approximately \SI{40}{s}, indicating that the team has obtained a sufficiently confident map and no longer needs extra exploration.